 If you feel like your toddler doesn’t often want to try new foods, you’re not imagining it—they might not and for good reason!
 There’s no perfect solution to this other than continually exposing your kids to the foods that you want them to eat, and that you eat as a family.
 AND remembering that it may take time for some little eaters to work up the courage to try the foods.

-If you can lower your expectations both for the range of foods and the amount of each food that you think your child should be eating—because, let’s remember that each of us is the only one who really knows how our own hunger feels—you are well on your way to helping your picky eater feel less pressure.
+If you can lower your expectations both for the range of foods and the amount of each food that you think your child should be eating, you are well on your way to helping your picky eater feel less pressure.

 Picky Eaters Tip #2: Remember Portion Sizes Can be Small